solidify/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 0 - Welcome and Intro to the Azure Portal/README.md

 ## Step 1

-Familiorisation to the Azure portal and a bit of voculabulary.
+Familiarization to the Azure portal and a bit of vocabulary.

 ## Step 1